allmediaindo/trontokentransfer/README.md

 For this script to work, you need to have the Tron iexbase PHP API, which in turn requires to have PHP 7.1 or higher running on your server.

+# Parameters
+Right now these are the parameters the script accepts (via GET or POST):

+key=
+wallet=ORIGIN_TRON_WALLET_ADDRESS
+walletpk=ORIGIN_ADDRESS_PK
+dest=DESTINATION_TRON_WALLET_ADDRESS
+amount=INTEGER EQUAL OR GREATER THAN 10

+(On some servers integers less than 10 make Tron API display an error, possibly due to floating number value inconsistencies.
+When it comes to tokens, they are divided by 100000 to convert to SUN)

 # Setup Guide